claireboals/blog/content/about.md

 {{% /center %}}

-My name is Claire Boals.
 I graduated from Tufts University in 2020 with a B.S. in Computer Science.
 I've loved learning for my whole life, and when I discovered programming in college, I fell in love with its constant learning cycle.

 I've completed many projects in C, C++, and Java.
 I have also completed web development projects using JavaScript, React, and Node.js.
 In my own